docsforadobe/illustrator-scripting-guide/docs/jsobjref/IllustratorSaveOptions.md

 `illustratorSaveOptions.fontSubsetThreshold`

+!!! note
+    This functionality was added in Illustrator version 9

 #### Description

-(Illustrator version 9 or later.)
 Include a subset of fonts when less than this percentage of characters is used in the document.

 Range: 0.0 to 100.0.

 Default: 100.0.

 #### Type